aws-samples/contentmoderation-custom-model-rekognition/Start Content Moderation/workflow&pre-requisites.md

 **Workflow and Outputs**

+This section accomodates 2 parts :
+1. Start an asynchronous job to detect inappropriate, unwanted, or offensive content in a stored video using [StartContentModeration](https://docs.aws.amazon.com/rekognition/latest/APIReference/API_StartContentModeration.html) API.
+2. Convert video into frames using a Transcoding job using [CreateJob](https://docs.aws.amazon.com/mediaconvert/latest/apireference/jobs.html#jobspost) API call

+Workflow :

-This Lambda function invokes [StartContentModeration](https://docs.aws.amazon.com/rekognition/latest/APIReference/API_StartContentModeration.html) API which starts asynchronous detection of inappropriate, unwanted, or offensive content in a stored video.
+1. This Lambda function invokes [StartContentModeration](https://docs.aws.amazon.com/rekognition/latest/APIReference/API_StartContentModeration.html) API which starts asynchronous detection of inappropriate, unwanted, or offensive content in a stored video.
 Once the job is successfully submitted, a JobID is returned back to the user.
 In order to track the completion status, we use a notification channel using Simple Notification Service to Trigger the next Lambda function to execute the [GetContentModeration](https://docs.aws.amazon.com/rekognition/latest/APIReference/API_GetContentModeration.html) API to retrieve the results.

-Please find the JobID output from the Lambda function which is passed to SNS.
+Sample output of StartContentModeration API :

 ```json
 {